danpeiu/danpeiu/README.md

 ## Objective

-I am passionate about security, both physical and cyber.
-My goal at the moment is to transition to a cyber security role.
-I would love to learn penetration testing in depth, then put that knowledge to use in a Threat Intelligence or Threat Hunting role.
-Currently also studying OT security, how industrial systems and cyber security meet, and where risks lie.
+I focus on both physical and cyber security, with the goal of moving into a cyber security role.
+I am building expertise in penetration testing and exploring Operational Technology (OT) security to identify risks where industrial systems and cyber security intersect, hoping to ultimately work in a Threat Intelligence role.

 ## Skills